GoogleChrome/CertificateTransparency/ct_policy.md

      **AND** there is at least one SCT from a Google Log, qualified at the time of check, presented via any method;

-     **AND** there is at least one SCT from a non­Google Log, qualified at time of check, presented via any method.
+     **AND** there is at least one SCT from a non-Google Log, qualified at time of check, presented via any method.
   1. An Embedded SCT from a log qualified at the time of check is presented;

      **AND** there is at least one Embedded SCT from a Google Log, once or currently qualified;

-     **AND** there is at least one Embedded SCT from a non­Google Log, once or currently qualified;
+     **AND** there is at least one Embedded SCT from a non-Google Log, once or currently qualified;

      **AND** there are Embedded SCTs from AT LEAST the number of logs once or